clanfear/SOC371/docs/syllabus.md

 during sections.
 Given the disruption presented by COVID-19, alternate evaluation is possible for students unable to attend one or more synchronous section meetings.
-Alternate evaluation takes the form of reading responses which *must not exceed 500 words* and should contain *for each reading*:
+Alternate evaluation takes the form of reading responses which *must not exceed 500 words or 150 per reading (whichever is greater)* and should contain *for each reading*:

 1. A basic summary of the reading
 2. And one or both of: